monik182/ws-audio-transcriber/ideas.md

-based on some parameters like: tone (friendly, professional), if the messages should be for an email or DM, feeling (detect th)
+based on some parameters like: tone (friendly, professional), if the messages should be for an email or DM, feeling recommend responses in the same language as the audio and matching the feeling/sentiment